mihaelastefan1/php-intern-2017/README.md

 # Roweb Summer Internship 2017

-This is a step-by-step guide on how to work with this project
+This is a step-by-step guide on how to work with this project.

 ### Prerequisites